Recommended UT-Austin Majors Rank and Test Score Minimums

 59 admits among 80 clients (74% acceptance).
 Sixteen Business Honors admits.

-The biggest change since Fall 2022 is inching up my recommendations for Computer Science, McCombs Business, Natural Sciences, and the most competitive Engineering majors like Biomedical and ECE.
+The biggest change since Fall 2025 is inching up my recommendations for Computer Science, McCombs Business, Natural Sciences, and the most competitive Engineering majors like Biomedical and ECE.
+I also split out some of the engineering majors and upped my recommendations.
+Non-STEM major recommendations remain the same.

 I have excluded Fine Arts from these recommendations because the audition or portfolio plays a large role in their process.
 I have broken up Engineering into similarly competitive groups since, unlike most other UT programs, decisions are made on the major selection rather than the college/school.